pymeasure/leco-protocol/control_protocol.md

 #### Configuration

-Each {ref}`Coordinator <components.md#coordinator>` shall offer one ROUTER socket, bound to a host name (or IP address or any address of a computer with "*") and port in the DMT.
+Each {ref}`Coordinator <components.md#coordinator>` shall offer one ROUTER socket, bound to a host name (or IP address or any address of a computer with "*") and port.

 {ref}`Components <components.md#components>` shall have one DEALER socket connecting to one Coordinator's ROUTER socket.

-Coordinators shall have one DEALER socket per other Coordinator in the network.
+Coordinators shall have one DEALER socket per other Coordinator in the Network.
 This DEALER socket shall connect to the other Coordinator's ROUTER socket.

 Messages must be sent to a Coordinator's ROUTER socket.